 Mental health is an important thing to consider in all aspects of your life.
 Regardless of what is causing you stress, it’s good to use mountain biking to de-stress and improve your mental clarity.
 The twists and turns required for mountain biking can help keep your mind sharp.

 Reducing stress can ultimately decrease your chances of developing conditions like Alzheimer’s Disease.
 Stress is also known to affect your heart and immune health.
+Don’t forget that heart disease is the number 1 cause of death in the developed world.
 Enjoy the sheer fun of mountain bike riding to de-stress and improve your overall health.

 Tip #7: Get Enough Sleep